The Mediterranean Diet is touted as the healthiest way to eat on the planet but there are misconceptions about what it really is.

 What is true Mediterranean Cuisine?

 A traditional Mediterranean meal consists of 80% fruits and vegetables, and 20% meat.
 Heavy meat dishes are saved for special occasions like Easter or weddings.
-A typical dinner might be a bowl of homemade minestrone soup with bread.
+A typical dinner (or even breakfast) might be a bowl of homemade minestrone soup with bread.
 Campbell’s soup or Chef Boyardee would be a travesty.

 Just FYI: Fettuccine Alfredo originated in Rome in 1914 when restaurant owner Alfredo di Lelio made it for his nauseated pregnant wife.
 It never took off in Italy and is rarely found in restaurants there but is popular in America.